 First Aid Kit

-If you do long trips then carrying extra gas is a must have.
-There is fuel packs that are made for ATV’s that mount very easily to the machine.
+If you do long trips then carrying extra gas is a must-have.
+There are fuel packs that are made for ATVs that mount very easily to the machine.
 I go into great detail about what to buy and even some extra advice here about carrying extra gas.

-I like to carry a small dry box around with me that I place in my bigger storage bags on my ATV.
+I like to carry a small dry box (Amazon Link Ad) around with me that I place in my bigger storage bags on my ATV.
 The small dry box works well to keep my phone, wallet, and keys in so that they don’t get destroyed when I’m riding.

 Sometimes I like to listen to my music when I ride.
-I’m not the type of guy to get one those stereo kits that mount onto your ATV like this one.
+I’m not the type of guy to get one those stereo kits that mount onto your ATV like this one (Amazon Link Ad).

-I’m more of the guy who just gets a basic bluetooth portable speakers that I can carry around with me on the campsite.
+I’m more of the guy who just gets a basic bluetooth portable speakers (Amazon Link Ad) that I can carry around with me on the campsite.

-What I do is pair it with my phone and have my phone mounted on my handlebars like this kit here.
+What I do is pair it with my phone and have my phone mounted on my handlebars like this kit here (Amazon Link Ad).
 This way I can control the music and just store the speaker in my storage boxes.
 I turn the volume up with my phone as needed and these things are loud enough to hear.

 A good set of ramps are needed if you don’t have a trailer to haul your ATV around with.
 The ramps are not something you carry on your ATV so it was hard for me to put into this post but I figured we need to cover them.

-This is the style of ATV ramps I use.
+This is the style of ATV ramps I use (Amazon Link Ad).
 I like to go with the longest ramps I can get because the longer the ramps are the easier and less steep the climb in the back of the truck.